nocomments

 In the United States, a wrongfully arrested person may sue the arresting authority for damages in a civil suit.

-A false arrest is a type of false imprisonment carried out by a public official, such as a police officer, sheriff, or security guard.
+A false arrest is a false imprisonment by a public official, such as a police officer, sheriff, or security guard.

-The tort of false arrest/imprisonment allows the victim to recover damages from the person or entity that committed the tort.
+False arrest/imprisonment tort allows the victim to recover damages from the person or entity that committed the tort.

 A false arrest claim can be brought against police officers, private security guards, and store employees.